saseno/MiniEclipse/README.md

 ## MiniEclipse

 Eclipse RCP with minimum plugins/features.
+Based on Eclipse 4.16 (2020-09).

 This project was built using [Travis-CI](https://travis-ci.org/saseno/MiniEclipse).